 He began working at Stockton University in Galloway, New Jersey, in 2007, in their residential life program.
 While at Stockton, John oversaw residential life programming and also served as an adjunct instructor for playwriting, acting, and dramatic literature for the School of Arts & Humanities.

-In 2013, John was accepted into Arizona State University’s M.F.A. in Dramatic Writing program.
+In 2013, he was accepted into Arizona State University’s M.F.A. in Dramatic Writing program.
 John focused on playwriting and screenwriting at ASU.
 He also instructed or assisted in the instruction of theatre and film courses for the School of Film, Dance, and Theatre.
-John graduated in May 2016.
-John currently serves as the head of performing arts and instructor of the theatre and film departments at Metropolitan Arts Institute in Phoenix, AZ.
+John graduated in May 2016, and he currently serves as the head of performing arts and instructor of the theatre and film departments at Metropolitan Arts Institute in Phoenix, AZ.

 John’s plays have been featured in festivals with the Kennedy Center, Mid-America Theatre Conference, and the Last Frontier Theatre Conference.
-John’s plays have also been produced locally at Arizona State University, Brelby Theatre Company, and B3 Productions.
-John is the Founding Artistic Director of Now & Then Creative Company.
-He is also a member of the Dramatists Guild of America, Inc.
+His plays have also been produced locally at Arizona State University, Brelby Theatre Company, and B3 Productions.
+He is the Founding Artistic Director of Now & Then Creative Company, and he is also a proud member of the Dramatists Guild of America, Inc.

 Associate Artistic Director